Skip to main content

 Google Panda Algorithm

 In 2011, Google introduced Panda, a lookup algorithm that weeded out websites with low-quality content.
 This marked the beginning of a series of enormous quality control examinations.
-Google Panda successfully removed heavily constructed and spammy content from search engine results pages (SERPs), allowing higher-quality websites to overtake lower-quality ones.
-Google concentrated on producing high-quality content quickly, which was typically positioned primarily due to the volume of duplicate content.
+Google Panda successfully removed heavily constructed and spammy content from search engine results pages (SERPs),

 This was a major worry for Google, which is constantly working to deliver high-quality results for the best possible customer experience.
 The development of the calculation is one of Google's core location signals.